Helltank Destroyer

-Helltank Destroyer is a science fiction board wargame published by Metagaming Concepts in 1982 as part of its MicroGame line that features combat between supertanks and other futuristic weapoons systems.
+Helltank Destroyer is a science fiction board wargame published by Metagaming Concepts in 1982 as part of its MicroGame line that features combat between supertanks and other futuristic weapons systems.
 The game is a sequel to 1981's Helltank, which is itself based on Ogre.

 Gameplay

 Helltank Destroyer is a two-player wargame featuring forces armed with powerful weapons, including powerful Helltanks and even more powerful Helltank Destroyers.
 Players choose a scenario, and then choose the weapons systems to use.

 Players can also design their own weapons systems according to a set of rules.